2008 Andersen Air Force Base B-2 crash: Investigation

 The findings of the investigation stated that the B‑2 crashed after "heavy, lashing rains" caused moisture to enter skin-flush air-data sensors.
 The data from the sensors are used to calculate numerous factors including airspeed and altitude.
 Because three pressure transducers failed to function—attributable to condensation inside devices, not a maintenance error—the flight-control computers calculated inaccurate aircraft angle of attack and airspeed.
 Incorrect airspeed data on cockpit displays led to the aircraft rotating at 12 kn slower than indicated.
 After the wheels lifted from the runway, which caused the flight control system to switch to different control laws, the erroneously-sensed negative angle of attack caused the computers to inject a sudden, 1.6 g-force, uncommanded 30-degree pitch-up maneuver.
 The combination of slow lift-off speed and the extreme angle of attack, with attendant drag, resulted in an unrecoverable stall, yaw, and descent.
 Both crew members successfully ejected from the aircraft soon after the left wing tip started to gouge the ground alongside the runway.
 The aircraft hit the ground, tumbled, and burned after its fuel ignited.

 In popular culture

-The crash of Spirit of Kansas was featured on season 22 of the Canadian documentary series Mayday, in the episode titled, "Stealth Bomber Down".
+The events of the Andersen Air Force Base B-2 crash were featured in the 2022 episode "Stealth Bomber Down", of the Canadian documentary TV series Mayday.